WouterPennings/gambling_strat/README.md

 ### Results

-It does work, but there is a huge caveatt.
-Sometimes you just keep losing and since this your loses basicly grow exponentionally.
+It does work, but there is a huge caveat.
+Sometimes you just keep losing and since your loses basicly grow exponentially, it gets big...
 In some of my runs I got a loss that was about a trillion times larger than the entire world economy.
 There is no way you will convince your husband that is a good investment.

 ## How to run